 - Enhance User Engagement & Boost Behavior Reports

 - Lure Top-of-Funnel Leads & Increase Future Prospects

-Now that we’ve reviewed the key value-adds an SEO content strategy has to offer, let’s dive into how to go about forming a successful content campaign in 5 simple steps:
+Now that we’ve reviewed the key value-adds an organic content strategy has to offer, let’s dive into how to go about forming a successful content campaign in 5 simple steps:

 Anticipate Your Customer’s Needs

 You know your customers better than anyone else.
 What questions are they asking related to your product, service or industry?
 Is your website answering their every question, want, and need?
 If you’re not their knowledge resource for all things [your product or service here], your competitor will be.